-BBII forecasted substantial completion date remains July 27, 2022 but will likely change based on recent BBII schedule updates for the remaining signal system modifications.
-JPB is working with BBII to improve progress on both signal system which lags behind baseline productivity level, and traction power facilities which continues to progress at a slow rate.
+BBII continues to work at a low productivity rate in signal design and installation.
+JPB is working with BBII to improve progress on both signal system which lags behind baseline productivity level, and traction power facilities which continue to progress at a slow rate.